 History of the King Cake

 The first king cake hailed from France, and was much closer to bread than cake.
 A bean, hidden within the dough, granted the finder the privilege of being queen or king of the day.
 Today, king cakes customarily come with a little plastic baby, representing baby Jesus, for the buyer to place inside the cake.
 The finder of the baby is granted luck and the obligation to bring a king cake to the next gathering.

-I set a lofty goal this season: to taste as many local offerings of king cake as I could, and present the findings to you, dear readers, so that you may be informed the next time you “laissez les bon temps rouler.”
+I set a lofty goal this season: to taste as many local king cakes in Mobile as I could, and present the findings to you, dear readers, so that you may be informed the next time you “laissez les bon temps rouler.”
 The easiest way to do this was to invite a bunch of king cake-loving friends over one Sunday morning.
 Each brought a local offering, and I provided the coffee and mimosas.
 The cakes ranged from ultra-traditional to king cake-inspired, and they were all delicious.

 Cream and Sugar (Sucré)